Saturday, March 20, 2010

 It's impossible to remember exactly what I thought of cerebral palsy before I had Max.
 I'm pretty sure I could only picture a person in a wheelchair, but I'm not sure.
 I didn't know anyone who had it.
 I had no idea it could be mild, and I certainly had no idea of the complications it could bring.

-Then I had a child with cp.
+Then I had a child with CP.

-I was shocked to discover just how much the cp messed with Max's ability to eat; the tongue, as it turns out, is one of the body's most hard-working muscles.
-Chewing and swallowing require all sorts of intricate movements that may not come easily to someone with cp.
+I was shocked to discover just how much the CP messed with Max's ability to eat; the tongue, as it turns out, is one of the body's most hard-working muscles.
+Chewing and swallowing require all sorts of intricate movements that may not come easily to someone with CP.
 Max sure does love to eat, but food and liquid dribble out.
-The other main way cp affects him is that he has a fair amount of trouble using his hands.
+The other main way CP affects him is that he has a fair amount of trouble using his hands.
 Manual dexterity is a challenge, particularly in his right hand (the brain damage is worse on the left side of his brain).
 His arms are tight, so swimming is not yet possible.
 And he cannot speak clearly, because of tongue challenges and because his brain isn't sending his mouth the right signals.
 He also has cognitive delays.

-So there's all the crappy stuff, and then there's the reality of Max.
+And then, there's the reality of Max.
 He is a really bright kid who's well aware of what's happening in this world (and who never lets his little sister put one over on him).
 He likes to learn, and picks up things quickly.
 The cp hasn't prevented him from walking or riding a bike.
 The cp hasn't prevented him from playing with trucks, coloring, downing ice-cream or doing all the other stuff little kids love to do.
 The cp has not affected his incredible determination, his spirit, his sunny disposition, his sense of humor, his fantastic attitude.
 Max doesn't yet know he has cerebral palsy.
 Someday, he will, but I'm not concerned it will change his perspective on who he is.

 If you don't have a child with disabilities, the cerebral palsy may seem like a tragedy to you.
 I'm here to say, it isn't.
 Do I wish he didn't have it?
 Of course I do.
 But do I wish that I didn't have a temper?
 Yes.
 Do I wish that Dave didn't have such trouble listening?
 Yeah.
 Do I wish that Sabrina was more patient?
 Yes.
 We all have our weaknesses, and while Max's may be more involved and more obvious, they're part of who he is.